 General anaesthesia is often recommended for the removal of complicated teeth and multiple extractions.

+Third molars (wisdom teeth) are the last teeth to develop and frequently become trapped under the bone or gums (impacted) because of lack of space in the jaw or blockage by other teeth.
+Other teeth can also occasionally become similarly trapped.
+These unerupted teeth are called “impacted teeth.”
 Impacted teeth should be removed because they can cause severe infections and pain.
-Impacted teeth may initiate the development of cysts and tumours, which may cause crowding and damage to other teeth.
+Impacted teeth may also cause the development of cysts and/or tumors, which may cause crowding and damage to other teeth.
 Infections from impacted teeth can spread to the cheeks, throat, neck, and become severe enough to warrant hospitalization.

 The amount of surgery necessary to remove impacted teeth varies according to the position of the teeth.
 General anaesthesia is often recommended for the removal of impacted teeth.

 If a large volume of bone is required for grafting, it may be necessary to obtain bone from an area other than the jaw.
 If a remote bone graft site is required, we will discuss this with you in detail.
 If it is necessary to harvest bone from a remote site, we will usually utilize hip bone to obtain the graft material.